Not sure how to cook Quinoa? Find out here with this easy to follow, illustrated guide and downloadable Infographic.

 Once I have learnT How to Cook Quinoa, What Can I Do With It?

 Quinoa does not just come as a straight seed, it is also processed into Quinoa flour and Quinoa Flakes.
-The flour makes an excellent nutritional addition to gluten free flour blends (check out my gluten free flour blending guide) and is an important flour in the blend for my incredible Wholemeal Gluten Free Bread Recipe.
+The flour makes an excellent nutritional addition to gluten free flour blends (check out my gluten free flour blending guide).
 The flakes are a good alternative to oats, particularly for those who are oat-intolerant.
 For the purposes of this guide however, I am focussing on how to cook Quinoa seeds.

 Quinoa can be eaten hot or cold and in savoury or sweet dishes.
 To get the best out of it, I would suggest that it should be cooked using a liquid that imparts flavour… For savoury Quinoa, I always cook in a well-seasoned stock or home-made vegetable broth.
 This makes it delicious as a simple side in place of rice or cous cous.